1911 Auckland Rugby League season: Lower grades

 A junior representative match was played between A and B teams as curtain-raiser to the New Zealand v Auckland match at Takapuna Racecourse on July 29.
+Harry Oakley and Frederick Gladding had been appointed selectors for the junior representative matches.
 The match featured Edward Vincent Fox who the Fox Memorial Shield would later be named after.

-The teams were; A team: Liversidge (Ponsonby), Hawthorne (City), Herrick (Northcote), Keen (Ponsonby), Edward Fox (North Shore), Sceates (Northcote), Jackson (Northcote), Gault (City), Jordan (Northcote), Boswell (Ponsonby), Hynes (North Shore), Stanaway (Ponsonby), Pugh (Northcote).
+The teams were; A team: Liversidge (Ponsonby), A Hawthorne (City), Herrick (Northcote), Keen (Ponsonby), Edward Fox (North Shore), Sceates (Northcote), Jackson (Northcote), A Gault (City), Jordan (Northcote), Boswell (Ponsonby), Hynes (North Shore), Stanaway (Ponsonby), Pugh (Northcote).
 B Team: Sergeant (Northcote), Ridings (North Shore), Schofield (Ponsonby), Conaghan (North Shore), Neil (Northcote), Gerrard (North Shore), Brown (Ponsonby), Buchanan (North Shore), Vic Barchard (City), Fairweather (Northcote), Young (North Shore), Davies (Ponsonby), McCullagh (City).
 Emergencies: Young (Ponsonby), Otto, Jonas, Leaity, and Tickner.
 The match was played in heavy rain and resulted in a 6-all draw.

 Second Grade standings

 The results are incomplete.
 There were 10 rounds played but only 11 of the 20 results were reported.